Vato

 Reason to choose Vato over a broader Brooklyn daytime option is its narrower point of view: tortilleria, Northern Mexican influence, Basque influence, bakery.
 That combination makes the venue most useful for someone who is choosing based on a clear culinary direction rather than a catch-all daytime expectation.

-This is not a page with verified details on chef, ownership, prices, seating, individual dishes, takeout, delivery, or dietary accommodations.
-Treat the confirmed information as the basis for planning: casual dress, daytime hours on open days, a focused cuisine description, Star Wine List recognition.
+Details on chef, ownership, prices, seating, individual dishes, takeout, delivery, or dietary accommodations are not available.
+Plan based on the information: casual dress, daytime hours on open days, a focused cuisine description, Star Wine List recognition.

 How to decide if it fits your Brooklyn day